MuhireJames/airbnb-clone-project/README.md

 User authorisation:Where users will be having access to some routes while other will be restricted like some routes to be accessed by by admin only rate limiting: where users will be allowed to do limited api request to our app

+CI/CD Pipeline
+It is important in authomating software delivery  processing,reduces errors and improve team collaboration we will user tools like Docker,Github actions and Jenkins